Growth and Development, Ages 1 to 12 Months [en Español]

-- Be careful as you begin introducing solid foods to your baby between 4 and 6 months of age.
+- Be careful as you begin introducing solid foods to your baby around 6 months of age.
 Help prevent choking on food by not giving your child round, firm foods, such as hot dogs, unless you first completely chop them into very small pieces.

 Diaper rash occurs most often in babies who are 9 to 12 months old.
 Even though a diaper rash is uncomfortable, normally it isn't serious.
 Usually the rash clears up when you: